godby-group/idea-public/doc/intro/hyb.rst

 .. math:: H_{\alpha}^{\text{TD}}(x,y) = H_{\alpha}(x,y) + \delta(x-y)v_{\text{ptrb}}(y) \, .

-Beginning with the ground-state (initial time) orbitals and energies :math:`\{ \varphi_{j}(t=0), \varepsilon_{j}(t=0) \}_{j=1}^{N}` as already calculated, we apply the Crank--Nicolson method to evolve the system forward in time by a step of size :math:`\delta t`:
+Beginning with the ground state (initial time) orbitals and energies :math:`\{ \varphi_{j}(t=0), \varepsilon_{j}(t=0) \}_{j=1}^{N}` as already calculated, we apply the Crank--Nicolson method to evolve the system forward in time by a step of size :math:`\delta t`: